src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Read on to learn more about how you can be safer behind the wheel by putting #SleepFirst.

-Staying Alert on the Road after Work
+Staying Alert on the Road After Work

 If you work early mornings, late nights, or alternating shifts, you have a higher chance of drowsy driving.
 When you’re sleep-deprived, your motor functions and reaction time are impaired, which can raise your chances of getting into a crash.